 Think back to an amazing performance you've seen recently.
-Did it ever cross your mind to ask the question how did this person get where they are when not that long ago mom and dad were changing his or her diapers?
+Did it ever cross your mind to ask the question, how did this person get where they are when not that long ago mom and dad were changing his or her diapers?
 How did they do that?

-This is the question that I ask myself on a regular basis.
-How did they do that?
-About 10 years ago, I heard a professional speaker deliver an amazing speech, and thought to myself I'd love to be able to do that!
-I talked to the speaker after his speech, and asked him how he did it.
-He told me about Toastmasters, which I finally mustered up the courage to join about 5 years later.
-I now know how he did it, with practice and consistent feedback!
+“How did they do that?” is a question I ask myself regularly.
+About ten years ago, I heard a professional speaker deliver an amazing speech, and I thought I'd love to be able to do that!
+After his speech, I talked to the speaker and asked him how he did it.
+He told me about Toastmasters.
+Five years later, I finally mustered up the courage to join, and I now know how he did it; with practice and consistent feedback!

 So how do I recommend making these changes?
 First of all, Keep it Simple Stupid!!!
-Habit change is not that complicated, but it can be difficult if you do not follow the proper method.
+Habit change is not complicated, but it can be difficult if you do not follow the proper method.

 Here is what I've found to work for me.

-- Write it down
+1. Write it Down